nrkno/dotnetskolen/README_EN.md

 ###### Namespace and module

-To be able to reference the two new functions we created in the API project, `createWebApplicationBuilder` and `createWebApplication`, from the integration test project, we need to put them in a separate module, like this:
+In order to be able to reference the two new functions we created in the API project, `createWebApplicationBuilder` and `createWebApplication`, from the integration test project, we need to put them in a separate module, like this:

 ```f#
 namespace NRK.Dotnetskolen.Api